-Class attendance and participation20%Test (1)20%
+Class attendance and participation 10% Tests (2) 40%

-Mid semester Exam 20%
+Mid semester Exam 10%

 Class presentations (2) 20%

 Final Exam 20%

 Total: 100%

-Class Presentations: During Weeks XI and XIV students will make class presentations on assigned topics.
-Each presentation will last for 40 minutes while the last 10 minutes of class will be devoted to questions and discussion by all.
+Class Presentations: During Weeks XI and XIV, each group of 3-4 students will make class presentation on an assigned topic.
+Each group will have 40 minutes for presentation, while the last 10 minutes of class will be devoted to questions and discussion by all.
 PowerPoint presentation is encouraged but not mandatory.
+Presentation schedule will be distributed by second week of the semester for students to sign up.